andersonar12/busnack-landing-vue/README.md

 # Landing Busnack

-Landing para promocionar aplicacion web.
-Busnack permite digitalizar, agilizar y automatizar la venta de alimentos y bebidas dentro de los buses, a través de la implementación de una carta digital y auxiliar en el bus.
+Landing to promote web application.
+Busnack allows to digitize, streamline and automate the sale of food and beverages inside the buses, through the implementation of a digital and auxiliary menu in the bus.

 ![Screenshot](1.png)
 ![Screenshot](2.png)